 - Elinor Mason joined the department in 2004.
 Previously she was an assistant professor at the University of Colorado at Boulder and before that at Arizona State University.
 Dr Mason got her PhD at Reading.
 She is currently working on a book-length defense of consequentialism, and is also doing work on the idea of moral responsibility.

-In addition, there are a number of other members of faculty whose work is directly relevant for the moral philosophy group.
-Professor Duncan Pritchard's work on epistemic value, in particular, is of direct relevance to the work of Dr Chrisman and Professor Ridge, for example.
-Professor Andy Clark's work on embodied cognition is also relevant to Professor Ridge's work on moral particularism insofar as that debate touches on how real agents might use principles in their everyday moral deliberation.
+There are a number of other members of faculty whose work is directly relevant for the ethics cluster.
+For example, Professor Duncan Pritchard's work on epistemic value is of direct relevance to the work of Dr Chrisman and Professor Ridge.
+Professor Andy Clark's work on embodied cognition is also relevant to Professor Ridge's work on moral particularism insofar as that debate touches on how real agents might use principles in moral deliberation.